-If Your Parents Are Heartbroken About Your Breakup, Here’s How To Deal
+Here’s What To Do If Your Parents Are Bummed About Your Breakup

 Processing your own feelings after a breakup can be hard enough without the added guilt of your parents' own sadness.
 Of course, it's understandable.
 When a relationship is serious, the emotional bonds between you and your partner can extend to close friends and family, especially if you're around them regularly.
 So, if your partnership goes south, it's important to realize that your loved ones might also go through a mourning period.
 If your parents are sad about your breakup, knowing how to navigate this emotionally tricky situation without unnecessary conflict is key.

 According to Dr. Joshua Klapow, Ph.D., clinical psychologist and host of The Kurre and Klapow Show, it's quite common for parents to experience a feeling of loss after their child goes through a breakup with someone they themselves were attached to.
 "Parents can mourn the loss of an individual who has become a part of their lives and now will exit," Dr. Klapow tells Elite Daily.
 "They can feel sad, even heartbroken.
 However, it is their job and their duty to support you as their child, and to not let the distress over the loss of your partner consume them."
 At the end of the day, you shouldn't feel like your parents aren't on your side.
 It might be tough, but it's possible for parents to be sad about your breakup and still put your needs and feelings first.